Guide To Using A POS System Offline & Top Systems We Recommend

 Not every business that accepts credit cards will screech to a halt if the internet goes down.
-But any business where the vast majority of customers prefer to use their cards knows this fear very well.
-Fortunately, these days, most small businesses with any semblance of a modern POS system have a workaround: a POS offline mode, which allows your business to keep operating — and in some cases, even keep accepting credit card payments — without an internet connection.
+But any business where the vast majority of customers prefer to use their cards knows how important a strong POS offline mode can be.
+In most instances, a point of sale’s offline mode allows your business to keep operating — and in some cases, even keep accepting credit card payments — without an internet connection.

-Enough nostalgic melodrama, though.
-If you’re here, you’re probably pretty concerned about what happens when the internet goes out at your business and want to know what your options are.
-So let me explain offline POS mode, how it works, what the limitations are, and what you need to ask a prospective POS provider before you commit to a contract.
+So what happens when the internet goes out at your business?
+In this post, we’ll explain offline POS mode, how it works, what the limitations are, and what you need to ask a prospective POS provider before you commit to a contract.

 Table of Contents